CZ-NIC/dns-probe/doc/YANGmodule.rst

                 "Time interval after which a TCP connection is removed from the transaction database if no data is received through that connection.";
             }
           }
+          container statistics {
+            description
+              "Configuration of run-time statistics export.";
+            leaf moving-avg-window {
+              type uint16 {
+                range "1..3600";
+              }
+              units "seconds";
+              default "300";
+              description
+                "Time window in seconds for which to compute moving average of queries-per-second* run-time statistics.
+Window can be set in interval from 1 second to 1 hour.";
+            }
+          }
         }